boserohan/starlink-cdn-analysis/README.md

 The data necessary for the plots needs to be downloaded before starting and is available at [mediaTUM](https://mediatum.ub.tum.de/1756495) with instructions on how to set it up.

+## Pre-requisites
+The associated code has been developed and tested with python version 3.10.
+This might work with other versions as well, but it will be a good idea to install python3.10 prior to running the below commands, as some of the packages and their dependencies only work properly with this version.

 ## 📊 Reproducibility Instructions
 All plots were created with Python3.10.
 We recommend following our instructions to create a virtual Python environment with the package versions that we used.